Open bottomed workbench

 If I attached everything together with mortise and tenon joints, it would be easy to get a workbench that is stiff and sturdy, but it would be impossible to take it apart for moving.
 If I attached it together with screws, I'd need to make the apron rail (that connects the legs) quite wide for the screws to have enough leverage to resist side movements.

 So my solution was to glue a hardwood crosspiece into the ends of the front legs, and screw that to a front rail.
 The hardwood crosspiece makes for a very rigid connection with the legs, and provides a wide enough sort of flange to screw the front rail to.
 This made for a solid front corner connection that could still be taken apart.

 There was no need to keep the back open, so I just added a diagonal brace to the legs.
 The diagonal brace fits into a mortise on the back leg and screws against the horizontal rail on the top.
 The tenon is held in the mortise by two screws so that the brace can be removed for moving.

 In this photo, I had just glued the hardwood blocks into the front legs of the two side frames.
 The clamps help ensure the joint is tight.

-This photo was taken in my old workshop - I built that bench over ten years ago now.
+These photos were taken in my old workshop - I built that bench back in 2000.

 I used an old solid-core door for the top of the workbench.
 I had just glued on the edge trim in this photo.
 I used my edge clamp trick to glue the trim onto the sides.